tonytw1/squirrel-detector/README.md

 ### Exporting the model

-After training we can export the model as a saved model.
+After training we can export a saved model.

 [retraining/export.bash](retraining/export.bash)